Playback

 Before trying to play sounds, you should take a look on the playback configuration dialog:

-Currently Kwave supports only 8 and 16 bit playback, with mono or stereo output through the OSS and the aRts interface, but many also all modes your sound hardware supports through the ALSA interface.
+Currently Kwave supports only 8 and 16 bit playback, with mono or stereo output through the OSS interface, but many also all modes your sound hardware supports through the ALSA interface.

 If your sound file uses more or less channels than the playback allows, all channels will be mixed together during playback.
 For example if you have a file with three channels and you use stereo playback, the left channel will play channel 0 (upper) and half of channel 1 (middle), the right channel will play the half of channel 1 (middle) and channel 2 (lower).